cosmosgame/save-the-world/content/growing-up/practical-spiral-dynamics/field-guide.md

 This is the stage where science/math comes fully online.
 A truly different way of looking at the world.
 Most people don't appear to have learned this discipline.
 They pick and choose which facts are convenient to believe.
 Science is founded on rational thinking, but notice how much Blue faith is needed too.
 I personally don't have the mathematical chops to understand Quantum Dynamics, but I trust (in a Blue way) that it is the closest we can get to the Truth right now.
 Each discovery takes us one step closer to Truth.
 Science demands that we stand accountable to the reality of the world.
 We can never get to absolute Truth itself but we can continue to refine our theories, always trying to get closer.
 When Einstein predicted that gravity would bend light, scientists measured it and saw it was true.
 And several hundred years of adherence to Newton's laws were thrown out just like that and replaced by Einstein's theory.
 The ability to look at the facts, recognize the existing theory is wrong, and switch to a better one is incredibly powerful.
 It has changed the world.

-We need to replace capitalism, but first recognize how well it sometimes works.
-It has brought us to the brink (and maybe past) of disaster, but it also has brought us so much wealth and possibilities.
-Capitalism relies on the [The Wisdom of Crowds][2].
-It harnesses the creative forces of many individual actors acting alone to capture their collective wisdom.
-We do need to establish (Blue) rules to ensure a functioning marketplace, but then we can step back and let the market do its magic.
-We need better batteries?
-Let the competition begin.
-Solar power slowly and surely went from one of the most expensive sources of power until now it is the cheapest.
-And it is going to get even cheaper still.
-Much of that was due to market forces.
-Democracy works in the same way.
-We assume that many people voting their self interest is the best way to govern.
-Astonishingly it seems to sort of work.
-As Churchill said, "democracy is the worst form of government – except for all the others that have been tried"

-You can tell someone is at Orange when they are able to have a fully rational discussion, and yet somehow they just can't get, for example, that systemic racism is an all too real thing.
+You can tell someone is at Orange when they are able to have a fully rational discussion, and you can actually change their mind.
+They will listen to facts and reason and recognize (at least sometimes) when they are wrong.
+But Orange just can't get, for example, that systemic racism is an all too real thing.
 A key tell is if they complain about "wokeness" or insist on "both-siding" the issue.
 They just can not see it.
-They are at most Orange  not Green.

 ## Green